roopekoo/Kinect3D/2.Filters/README.md

 4. ClusterExtraction

 ## Requirements
-These filters only requires the *PCL* to be installed
+These filters only require the *PCL* to be installed